ArttuJanhunen/nappipeli/README.md

 If you want to modify frontend and run it with backend, clone both repositories and start both with `npm install` and `npm start`.
 Frontend will start in localhost port `3000`.

+Backend will also need `.env` file, which contains `MONGODB_URI`, path to your mongodb, and `SECRET`, secret key of your liking to create token.